OmarhzmMashal/omarhzmmashal.github.io/_posts/floquet-theory-qubit.md

 ---

-We will work out a stongly driven qubit system where the rotating wave approximation (RWA) doesnt hold.
-The sructure will be as follows
+We will study a strongly driven qubit system where the rotating wave approximation (RWA) no longer holds.
+The structure will be as follows:

 1) Define the problem.
 2) Limitation of the RWA.
 3) What is Floquet theory?